Lance Armstrong confronts doping charges in interview

 “I didn’t get all the questions asked, but I think the most important questions and the answers that people around the world have been waiting to hear were answered.”

+If a damning confession emerges, Armstrong faces the prospect of jail time, according to at least one lawyer, and the return of millions of dollars in repayments for lying about his alleged use of performance enhancing drugs during his career.

-Armstrong’s world began to crumble in October last year when the U.S. Anti-Doping Agency released a detailed report with sworn testimony from dozens of people that described him as the ringmaster of the “most sophisticated, professionalized and successful doping program that sport has ever seen.”
+Armstrong already had been banned for life and stripped of his race wins, including seven Tour de France victories, after a U.S. Anti-Doping Agency report last year described him as the ringmaster of the “most sophisticated, professionalized and successful doping program that sport has ever seen.”

-Armstrong had always denied the accusations made against him, which involved the use of anabolic steroids, human growth hormone, blood transfusions and other doping.
+But he had always denied the accusations made against him, which involved anabolic steroids, human growth hormone, blood transfusions and other doping.

-If a damning confession emerges, Armstrong could face a range of legal challenges.
-A British newspaper is suing him to recover about $500,000 it paid him to settle a libel lawsuit and he could be forced to pay back amounts including $7.5 million to SCA Promotions, a Dallas-based company that paid him a bonus for his Tour de France wins.

-His former teammate, Floyd Landis, a self-confessed cheat, filed a lawsuit against him for defrauding the U.S. government, while his sponsors, which have deserted him in droves, could also have a case for compensation, according to lawyers.

-“Without knowing the details of the interview, it is difficult to read the tea leaves regarding the implications of his admissions,” said Matthew Rosengart, a former federal prosecutor.
-“But it is reasonable to assume that the exposure would likely fall within the civil rather than in the criminal arena.”
+Andrew Stoltmann, a Chicago attorney, said an admission that he lied and cheated his way to the top could have serious legal implications for Armstrong.

+“Having previously testified under oath and denying the doping allegations, Armstrong’s admissions would make perjury or obstruction of justice charges a relatively easy charge for prosecutors,” Stoltmann said.

+“His past sponsors, including Nike, Anheuser-Busch and even smaller brands like FRS and Honey Stinger, could potentially sue him for brand damages associated with his admission.”

-According to some of the leaked reports from the interview, Armstrong offered to testify against others involved in doping.
-That could open up the possibility of a reduction in his punishment if he owned up to the World Anti-Doping Agency (WADA).
+CBS reported Armstrong was in talks about repaying part of the taxpayer money he earned during his career and might be willing to testify against others involved in illegal doping.

+That could open up the possibility of a reduction in his lifetime ban but only if he owned up to the World Anti-Doping Agency (WADA).

 “Only when Mr. Armstrong makes a full confession under oath - and tells the anti-doping authorities all he knows about doping activities - can any legal and proper process for him to seek any reopening or reconsideration of his lifetime ban commence,” WADA Director General David Howman said in a statement.

-Cycling, one of the showcase sports at the Olympics, could be hurt.
-International Olympic Committee (IOC) member Dick Pound told Reuters the sport could be kicked out of the Games if officials were implicated in a cover-up.
+Cycling, one of the showcase sports at the Olympics, also could possibly be kicked out of the Games if the sport’s officials are implicated, International Olympic Committee (IOC) member Dick Pound told Reuters.

-“We could say, ‘look, you’ve clearly got a problem.
-Why don’t we give you four years, eight years to sort it out?'”
-Pound said.

-“And when you think you’re ready come on back we’ll see whether it would be a good idea to put you back on the program.”
+“The only way it is going to clean up is if all these people say ‘hey, we’re no longer in the Olympics and that’s where we want to be, so let’s earn our way back into it,'” Pound, a former WADA boss and current International Olympic Committee member, told Reuters.

 The UCI recently set up an independent commission to investigate the case and wants Armstrong to testify under oath.